bmealhouse/next-redux-saga/README.md

     applyMiddleware(sagaMiddleware)
   )

-  // NOTE: you must attach `sagaTask` to the store store.runSagaTask = () => {
+  // NOTE: you must attach `sagaTask` to the store.
+  // NOTE: next-redux-saga will use `runSagaTask` and init new example of `rootSaga` on every page in sync mode store.runSagaTask = () => {
     store.sagaTask = sagaMiddleware.run(rootSaga)
   }